-The quantity of controlled substances involved in the agreement or understanding includes the controlled substances the Defendants possessed for personal use or distributed or agreed to distribute.
-The quantity also includes the controlled substances fellow conspirators distributed or agreed to distribute, if you find that those distributions or agreements to distribute were a necessary or natural consequence of the agreement or understanding and were reasonably foreseeable by the Defendant under consideration.
+The quantity of controlled substances involved in the agreement or understanding includes the controlled substances the Defendant distributed or agreed to distribute.
+The quantity also includes the controlled substances fellow conspirators distributed or agreed to distribute, if you find that those distributions or agreements to distribute were a necessary or natural consequence of the agreement or understanding and were reasonably foreseeable by the Defendant.
+Proof of association or acquaintanceship alone is not enough to establish a conspiracy.

-Eighth Circuit Manual of Model Jury Instructions Criminal, § 6.21.846A.1 (2007) (modified);
+Eighth Circuit Manual of Model Jury Instructions Criminal, § 6.21.846A.1 (2007) (modified).